overture-stack/lyric/packages/data-provider/docs/dictionary-registration.md

 Category groups data that is related and shares the same data structure, for that reason, a category must be associated to a registered dictionary.
 Over time, if the dictionary requires an update, the category needs to be updates accordingly, See [Dictionary Migration](#dictionary-migration) for more details.

+If a category is already using the same dictionary name and version, registration returns `409 Conflict`.

+Set the `force` query parameter to `true` to allow re-registration and trigger a migration (or retry) to revalidate existing category data against that dictionary.

 ## Centric entity

 Some dictionaries define a centric entity, representing the root of the data model hierarchy (used on compound views).